Off Campus Part Time Employment (JLD)

 - Clearly communicate why you should be considered for the job.

 - Professional time & attendance, be on time or early for an interview, and work, if you should get the job.

 - Appropriate, professional attire (neat & clean appearance)

 - FOLLOW UP!!!
-Always call and follow up with the manager, or whoever you interview with.
+After a period of time call and follow up with the manager, or whoever you interview with.
 Do not expect them to get back to you, you may have to call several times in order to receive their decision.
-Most of the time persistence pays.
+Don't be a pest but most of the time persistence pays.